INFORMSJoC/2023.0366/README.md

 ## Contact & Support

-Please contact Qiu Yongqin via qiuyongqin@ustc.edu.cn for support in using this software or questions about the paper.
+Please contact Qiu Yongqin at qiuyongqin@ustc.edu.cn for support in using this software or for questions about the paper.

 ## Reference